 Holguin was Christopher Columbus' entrance into the New World.
-He believed that it was “the most beautiful country human eyes had ever seen”.
+He believed that it was “the most beautiful land human eyes had ever seen”.

 The city has a history of more than five centuries and some of the most picturesque scenes in Cuba.